aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/improve-barcode-recognition/special-recognition-settings/_index.md

 ```

 ## **Reading Industrial Data Matrix Barcodes**
 Industrial *Data Matrix* barcodes often have dotted patterns or other decoration elements and are placed onto metallic surfaces, in this way, creating embossed indelible barcode labels.
-To facilitate the recognition of such barcodes, it is possible to enable a special parameter called *setAllowDatamatrixIndustrialBarcodes* that allows reading dashed labels in a slow mode.
+To facilitate the recognition of such barcodes, it is possible to enable the *setAllowDatamatrixIndustrialBarcodes* function, which allows reading dashed labels in a slow mode.

 <p align="center"><img src="datamatrix_industrial.png" width="30%" height="30%"></p>